Sexual Assault Kit Initiative (SAKI) Training and Technical Assistance (TTA)

 Research has shown that communities with large numbers of unsubmitted SAKs struggle to address systemic challenges.
 These challenges include having a limited understanding of the value of forensic evidence, lacking policies for evidence submission and analysis, and having weak interorganizational collaborations for victim-centered post-assault services.
 To address these challenges, solutions must not only promote cross-agency collaboration and training but also build information systems that help optimize forensic science resources and ensure accountability.

 Implementing Training on Collection and Processing of Forensic Evidence for Sexual Assault Cases

-- Creating and maintaining a sexual assault response team
+- Creating and maintaining a sexual assault response team (SART) and multidisciplinary team

 - Linking crime laboratory information systems with investigations and prosecutions

 - Developing strategies for victim notification, engagement, and support throughout the entire criminal justice process

 - Designing multidisciplinary, trauma-informed, and victim-centered training

 By encouraging the adoption of data-driven and effective practices, we aim to facilitate the multidisciplinary SART concept—particularly in jurisdictions with a significant number of unsubmitted SAKs.